maximus-brown/maximus-brown.github.io/_posts/2020-08-15-DexoWorlds.md

 - Size : XS
 - Total Satellites : 4

-To get the full experience of this planet check out the Pool.pm URL below.
+To get the full experience of this planet check it out in the Pool.pm link below.

 [Planet #2108 Ekexdoporos-a](https://pool.pm/862cd06c4504de6114a29e0b863751ee84ad455493d43aeeb727d896.DexoWorld2108)

 ### Future Plans
-Creators of the project are astrophysics students and they envision implementing loads of cool features in the future once smart contracts are supported on Cardano.
+Creators of the project are astrophysics students and they envision implementing loads of cool features in the future once smart contracts are supported on the Cardano blockchain.

-A few ideas they have in mind include ways to facilitate trading and distributing new NFTs of each star to those who hold all of the planets which orbit that star
+A few ideas they have in mind include ways to facilitate trading and distributing new NFTs of each star to those who hold all of the planets which orbit that star.

+> Our ultimate goal is to create generative art on the Cardano blockchain.

+### Is there actual science involved here?
+The best explanation for this is coming from the creators themselves.

+> Yes!
+Well, some.
+The concept of DexoWorlds is based upon the scientific field of Exoplanet Searches and Characterization.
+The types of stars you can find, including their properties (like mass, surface temperature, color, etc.) are all based on what you might actually find in a typical spiral galaxy.
+In addition, the locations of the planets around these stars determine if conditions are right for there to be liquid water and potentially life on each planet.
+In terms of the colors, rings, and moons, well, we took some artistic liberties.
+In all, DexoWorlds are 50% science and 50% art!

 Until next time, take care!